gabriwl165/python-web-framework/README.md

 but as you can see, this code has a HUGE problem, we can only handle one request per time, we are also going to be affected in the time that the message got to be transmitted between the client and server.
 This mean that we cannot scale this project to handle hundreds and not even close to thoudsands of request in parallel, because:

-### This code is synchronous
-As we can see in
+As we can see in, This code is synchronous
 ```python
 while True:
     data, addr = s.recvfrom(MAX)
 ```
 Our code make a synchronous while true, and wait for receive a request from anything, meaning that we can make a request, but if we make another before the server is done with the first, this request will need to wait

-### Our code spend time waiting for transmittion
+Our code spend time waiting for Transmission.
-As we can see in

 ```python
 s.send(b'This is another message')
 data = s.recv(MAX)
 ```
 `send` and `recv` wait for send and receive that in the network, and this can be delegate to the OS handle those things

+And, i know that we can use `select` to handle `poll` events, but it's not the focus of this guide.

 So, lets start builing a web server that can handle multiple requests and do not waste time with things that can be outsourced
 ## Transport and Protocol